Infinity Mirrored Room

 • Recommended

 You might expect this Griffith Park museum to be a kitschy exploration of the life and works of famous singing cowboy Gene Autry.
-Though there’s often some sort of Autry memorabilia on display in the foyer, it’s actually a very engaging exploration of the West, outlining its history and detailing the myths that came to surround it.
+But though there’s often some sort of Autry memorabilia on display in the foyer, it’s actually a very engaging exploration of the West, outlining the region’s history and detailing the myths that came to surround it.

 • Things to do